Snaacky/thewiki/docs/tutorials/syncplay.md

 If you installed mpv using scoop, `mpv.exe` is located in `%USERPROFILE%\scoop\apps\mpv\current\mpv.exe` !!!

-5. Click 5 to connect to the server.
+5. Click the button labeled 5 ("Store configuration and run Syncplay") to connect to the server.
 6. Drag the `.mkv` file from File Explorer into the newly created mpv window.
 Closing either window will disconnect you from the session.

 **Boxes 1 and 3 are subject to change per event, keep an eye on the announcements.**